Towards Searching for Entangled Photons in the CMB Sky: Detection of CMB photons

-In this section, we explore the question that, if two photons coming from two different patches of the sky are entangled, whether we can isolate the entangled signal from the background of unentangle photon pairs.
-Our set-ups are similar to the Bell's test, except that the photons are coming from two patches of the CMB sky as two sources rather than from a single one.
+In this section, we follow the procedure to first study the null test of unentangled photons using Eq.(\ref{null}), then we study if any deviation from the unentangled result is found, then what kind of signature is consistent with entangled photon pairs.

-\subsection{Scenario I: Sources from small angles---interference}
+\subsection{Scenario I: Sources From Small Angles --- Interference}

 The first scenario is when the two photons, which might be causally connected in the far past, are coming from two patches of the sky (called sources 1 and 2) that are close enough to each others, such that sources 1 and 2 are both in the fields of view of the detectors Alice (A) and Bob (B).
-This is a Hanbury Brown and Twiss (HBT) intensity interferometer \cite{HanburyBrown:1956bqd,Brown:1956zza, Baym:1997ce} as shown in Fig.{~}\ref{hbtGeometry}.
+This is a Hanbury-Brown-Twiss (HBT) intensity interferometer \cite{HanburyBrown:1956bqd,Brown:1956zza, Baym:1997ce} as shown in Fig.{~}\ref{hbtGeometry}.

 In HBT, we consider the process with two photons emitted from source 1 and 2 in the initial state and those two photons are detected by detectors A and B in the final state.
 The propagation of photons is described by Feynman's path integral.
 The amplitude can be written as